Citizens' Police Academy

 - Background investigation

-- Willing to commit to attending a two hour class bi-weekly for a three month period
+- Willing to commit to attending a weekly two hour class for an eight week period

 - Open minded and willingness to learn and enjoy at the same time